Why 1% More in Price Beats 5% in Volume

 | 1% fixed cost reduction | +1.8% |

 Price is the most powerful single lever in a consumer-goods P&L by a very comfortable margin.
 It is roughly 1.5x more powerful than cost savings and roughly 3x more powerful than volume growth.
 This is not a new finding.
-It has been published, republished, cited, footnoted, and ignored for more than three decades, and the numbers have been stubbornly similar each time a different research team has looked at a different sample of companies.
+The canonical study was published in Harvard Business Review in 1992 by Michael Marn and Robert Rosiello of McKinsey, has been republished, cited, footnoted, and ignored for more than three decades, and the directional numbers have been stubbornly similar each time a different research team has looked at a different sample of companies.¹

 You will notice this is not the slide Finance sent.